 - Outdoor appropriate clothes and footwear

-- Probing tool
+- Probing tool (knife, bar wrench, screwdriver, etc)

-- Increment borer (Parks and FHS)
+- Increment borer (Parks and FA)

-- Clinometer (Parks and FHS)
+- Clinometer (Parks and FA)

-- Binoculars (Parks and FHS)
+- Binoculars (Parks and FA)

-- Diameter tape (all modules)
+- Diameter tape or carpenter tape (all modules)

 Valid original identification must be presented upon sign-in at a Wildlife Dangerous Tree Assessor's course.
 Ideally, one piece of primary identification, otherwise, two pieces of secondary identification will be required.